21-23 May 2023 | Hybrid | Gothenburg, Sweden

 The Hackathon provides a great opportunity to showcase the platform and invite participants to test its usability or build on it and contribute to its improvement.
 Constructive feedback will be valuable to the FOSP’s further development to serve its goals and new ideas may speed up its development.

-The ePI, interoperability, and the FHIR standard are in the center of development of the FOSP, one of the main outputs of Gravitate Health.
+The ePI (electronic product information), interoperability, and the FHIR standard are in the center of development of the FOSP, one of the main outputs of Gravitate Health.

 Among the aims of the project is also to stimulate public-private partnerships to: